cohere-ai/cohere-toolkit/docs/deployment_guides/aws_deployment.md

 - AWS Copilot installed
   - To install AWS Copilot, follow the instructions [here](https://aws.github.io/copilot-cli/)
 - Cohere's Toolkit repository cloned
+- Initial setup of the env variables in the `.env` file or in the `configuration.yaml` and `secrets.yaml` files
+  - To set up the Toolkit, follow the instructions [here](/docs/setup.md)

 ## Steps